SNavleen/QuadSim/README.md

-#QuadSim was made in C# using a kinect at Rutgers University Hackathon.
+# QuadSim was made in C# using a kinect at Rutgers University Hackathon.
+Project from HackRU